-The C5 single channel camera system is a newer offering from INNOVV providing a lot of desirable features for powersports activities, particularly motorcycling enthusiasts, at a very reasonable price.
+The C5 single-channel camera system is a newer offering from INNOVV providing a lot of desirable features for powersports activities, particularly motorcycling enthusiasts, at a reasonable price.

 Designed to have broad base appeal it is likely to have a special attraction for adventure touring riders who typically need a more ruggedized weatherproof system; for those of us who are just as happy getting wet and muddy the C5 is a great option.

-And speaking of wet and muddy, the camera lens has an IP68 (waterproof) rating while the DVR module a somewhat lesser IP65 (dust/water protection) rating.
+Speaking of wet and muddy, the camera lens has an IP68 (waterproof) rating, whereas the DVR module has a somewhat lesser IP65 (dust/water protection) rating.

-The pressure-fitted thumb-screw sealed USB-C connector on top is more than up to the task of coping with the elements, users need to be aware that integrity of the system can be compromised by the silicone seal flap used on the bottom – used to provide quick port access.
+The pressure-fitted, thumb-screw sealed USB-C connector on top is ready for the task of coping with the elements, though users need to be aware that integrity of the system can be compromised by the silicone seal flap on the bottom – used to provide quick port access.

-Where the solid sealed lens is more than up to its function, the original lightweight (thin) lens holder showed signs of weakness; it has now been redesigned for greater strength, more resiliency and better grip of the lens.
+Where the solid sealed lens is more than functional, the original lightweight (thin) lens holder showed signs of weakness.
+It has now been redesigned for greater strength, more resiliency, and better grip of the lens.

-Some initial concerns about video quality were largely mitigated in making sure the lens and holder were solidly mounted.
-Depending on the motorcycle, using some form of isolation mount to better cope with the ultra-low-weight of the lens, motorcycle suspension and of course,the terrain being travelled pays big dividends.
+Initial concerns about video quality were largely mitigated in making sure the lens and holder were solidly mounted.
+Depending on the motorcycle, using some form of isolation mount to cope with the ultra-low-weight of the lens, motorcycle suspension,the terrain being travelled, pays big dividends.

-In not having used the INNOVV C3 single channel system but in being very familiar with the K1 dual channel system (along with most of the other INNOVV products) the C5 raised my interest when it was released.
+Not having used the INNOVV C3 single-channel system, but in being familiar with the K1 dual-channel system (along with most of the other INNOVV products), the C5 piqued my interest when it was released.

-For those who have looked at or use the C3 and/or the K1 systems, some of the components found with the C5 system will be familiar, although virtually everything packaged for the C5 is upgraded or new.
+For those who have looked at or used the C3 and/or the K1 systems, some components found with the C5 system will be familiar.
+Although virtually everything packaged for the C5 is upgraded or new.

-And outside of the sporadic ‘freeze-up’ issue, only exhibited by one of the DVR modules, they just keep recording front and back ride video – some of which has proven extremely valuable at times.
+Outside of the sporadic ‘freeze-up’ issue, exhibited by one of the DVR modules, they keep recording front and back ride video – some of which have proven extremely valuable at times.

-And in looking at the specs and features of the C3 and the K1 systems the C5 seems to be ideally positioned, especially with WiFi and its ruggedized weather resistant approach, to move the INNOVV product yardstick forward.
+Looking at the specs and features of the C3 and the K1 systems, the C5 seems to be ideally positioned, especially with WiFi and its ruggedized weather resistant approach, to move the INNOVV product yardstick forward.

 Innovv C5 Overview

-Dust and water protected (IP65) level components along with the even higher rated (IP68) sealed lens or camera module should withstand heavy duty use – on and off-road in a mix of elements, as being experienced with our sometimes dry, sometimes wet, sometimes snowy fall.
+Dust and water protected (IP65) level components, along with the even higher rated (IP68) sealed lens or camera module, should withstand heavy duty use.
+Including on and off-road in a mix of weathery elements

-Users can either undertake basic interaction with the system via front end (module) controls or have more detailed interaction with the system by using the onboard WiFi capability and a compatible smart device running either the iOS or Android app to provide finer-grain configuration and on the fly control.
+Users can undertake basic interaction with the system via front end (module) controls or have more detailed interaction with the system by using the onboard WiFi capability, and a compatible smart device running either the iOS or Android app to provide finer-grain configuration with on the fly control.

-External microphone lead with 3.5mm connector and three clothing clips, and
+External microphone lead with 3.5mm connector and three clothing clips

-USB 2.0 Card Reader with security loop strap, and
+USB 2.0 Card Reader with security loop strap

 Innovv C5 Components